Skellig Michael: Hermitage

-The hermitage is on the opposite side of the island to the monastery, below the south peak, and is significantly more difficult and hazardous to approach.
-Today, access to the south peak is restricted and only permitted after prior arrangement.
-It is approached from Christ's Saddle via a very narrow and steep series of rock-cut steps exposed on all sides to high winds, at times to near-hurricane force.
+The hermitage is located on the opposite side of the island to the monastery.
+It was built below the south peak and is significantly more difficult and hazardous to approach.
+Today access is restricted and permitted only after prior arrangement.
+The south peak is approached from Christ's Saddle via a very narrow and steep series of rock-cut steps.
+Exposed and unprotected, the steps are vulnerable to fierce winds that at times approach hurricane force.
 The pathway passes through the Needle's Eye, a rock chimney formed by a narrow vertical crack in the peak.
-Though its origin and history are not as well studied as that of the monastery, the hermitage is thought to originate from the 9th century and comprises several enclosures and platforms situated on three main terraces cut into the rock.
-The terraces are known as the Oratory, Garden and Outer Terraces.

-The oratory terrace, two hundred metres above sea level and fifteen metres below the summit, is the largest and is in good condition.
-The main oratory is still largely intact and contains its original altar, bench, a water cistern and what is likely the remnants of a shrine.
-The masonry work is typical of the Early Christian period in Ireland.
-It seems likely that the hermitage was built later than the monastery; given the presumed difficulty of its construction, which would have involved the movement of large pieces of stone up almost sheer cliff faces, the builders would have needed the monastery as a base.
+Though the hermitage's origins and history are not as well studied as that of the monastery, it seems likely that it was built later; given the presumed difficulty of its construction which would have involved the movement of large pieces of stone.
+These would have had to be carried up almost sheer cliff faces, and thus the builders would have needed to have had the monastery as a base.
 The eroding effect of frost on the island's major fault line provided the masons with large amounts of materials for the construction.

-The interior of the main building measures 2.3 metres long and 1.2 metres wide.
-The enclosure wall is made from mostly small stones.
-Although it is now worn and mostly knocked down, it would once have been 1–1.5 metres high.
-The interior is today full of stone rubble fallen from the structure and the fragments of a 7-foot-tall stone cross.
-The leacht outside of it was probably used as a shrine or altar; it is too small to have been a burial site.
+The hermitage consists of several enclosures and platforms situated on three main terraces cut into the rock.
+These are today known as the Oratory, Garden and Outer Terraces.